Jim Allen (artist): Career

 Between 1953 and 1959, Allen was employed by the New Zealand Department of Education, first as a field officer to the Northern Māori Experimental Art Project, and then as a liaison organiser to secondary schools.
-In 1960, he moved to the Elam School of Fine Arts at the University of Auckland, where he was a lecturer and later senior lecturer until 1976.
+In 1960, he moved to the Elam School of Fine Arts at the University of Auckland, where he was a lecturer and later senior lecturer until 1976 taking a research sabbatical in 1968 to the UK, US and Mexico.
 Between 1977 and 1987, Allen was the inaugural head of the School of Art at the University of Sydney.

 Select works

 In 1959, Allen collaborated with architect John Scott, designing the stained glass windows for Our Lady of Lourdes Church, Havelock North.

 Allen and Scott collaborated again on the creation of Futuna Chapel in Wellington, which opened in 1961.
 Allen designed the chapel's coloured perspex windows, its 14 Stations of the Cross, and the wooden crucifix wall-mounted above the altar.
 He also designed the "light modulators", made of rimu, glass and yellow perspex, that are installed above the entranceway to reduce afternoon sunlight entering the chapel.
 Auckland Art Gallery Toi o Tamaki curator Ron Brownson called Allen's 2.5 m pan-cultural Christ one of the most significant wood carvings produced in New Zealand during that period.
 This mahogany statue of Christ was stolen from the chapel in 1999 or 2000, and recovered in 2012.
 It was returned to the chapel in 2013 after a restoration process.
 The Stations underwent conservation work in 2021.

 In 1962, Allen designed the concrete, stained glass and leaded light baldachin for St John's Church in Te Awamutu.

 After the Futuna Chapel, Allen's work moved further away from traditional approaches and concepts.
 One piece, made in 1965, was a 7 m work commissioned for the Wellington offices of chemical company ICI at 61 Molesworth Street, Wellington.
 It involved, according to Allen, "a sculptured concrete panel inspired by the micro-structure of naturally occurring copper crystals".
 The office building was badly damaged in the 2016 Kaikōura earthquake, but the mural survived the earthquake and the process of demolishing the building.

 Other works by Allen from the 1960s include Wairaka (1965), a bronze statue and kinetic water sculpture in Whakatāne, and Conversation piece (1967), a public sculpture in the Auckland suburb of Pakuranga.
 As the 1960s progressed, Allen increasingly focused on performative and non-object art.